-First set up to the router connection (steps above) and then plug into any Ethernet port and it will transmit data.
+First, set up the router connection (steps above) and then plug it into any Ethernet port, and it will transmit data.

 This is a good option for laptops, Desktops, Android TV boxes, Smart TVs, or any device that needs WiFi and has an Ethernet port.